jwortmann/brackets-color-scheme/README.md

 The color scheme format allows to customize color variables and override or add user-specific highlighting rules, see [this example](https://www.sublimetext.com/docs/3/color_schemes.html#customization) in the official documentation.
 For the color variable names used by this scheme, refer to the color palette above.

-For older versions of Sublime Text (Sublime Text 2 & Sublime Text 3 Build < 3170) you can still download and unzip a [previous release](https://github.com/jwortmann/brackets-color-scheme/releases/tag/v1.0.4) of this package and place the corresponding `.tmTheme` files (TextMate format) into your User package.
+For older versions of Sublime Text (Sublime Text 2 & Sublime Text 3 Build < 3170) you can still download and unzip a [previous release](https://github.com/jwortmann/brackets-color-scheme/releases/tag/v1.0.4) of this package and place the corresponding `.tmTheme` files (TextMate format) into e.g. the `Packages/User` package.